 Students in the Master's and Certificate programs must complete their degree requirements within a six-year time period from the date they first enrolled in the University (in any admitted status).
-Students enrolled in the online MPA or on-campus or online HRD programs must complete all degree requirements within a four-year time period.
+Students enrolled in the HRD programs must complete all degree requirements within a four-year time period.